3 tbsp Tom Yum Paste

 - To make the paste yourself, start by tearing the "Kaffir lime leaves" in half to release their flavor.
 Then slice the bottoms of the lemongrass stalk off and peel away any dried outer layers.
 Then smash with a rolling pin to soften the stalk which will release the flavors.
 Cut open your "Thai Bird's Eye Chilies" (wear gloves as there hot) and remove the seeds, or use "Red Thai Chili Paste" in replace of.
 And then also tear the "Kaffir lime leaves" in half to release their flavor too, and set to the side.

-- Start by simmering your Vegetable or Chicken Stock on medium low heat.
+FOR THE MUSHROOM & TOMATO THAI SOUP (TOM YUM HED): Start by simmering your Vegetable Stock on medium low heat.

 - Add in 2 1/2 tbsp of "Tom Yum Paste" or add in your bruised "kaffir limes leaves, lemongrass and galangal slices" and simmer over low heat for 15 minutes (never allowing it to boil) until the liquid is infused with all those delicious Thai flavors.
 If using the lemongrass, kaffir lime leaves and galangal slices and discard before the next step.